con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > 'jigs pa ma lus sel ba po/ /
 >> 	'jigs chen dgrs] em.; 'jig rten dgra VM

-Wished for, the greatest granter of what's wished,
+Wisdhed for, the greatest granter of what's wished,
-Refuge bestowing, the greatest source of refuge,
+Refuge bestowing, highest source of refuge,
-The greatest enemy of great dangers,
+The foremost enemy of potent danger,
-Dispeller of all danger in all forms, (92)
+Alleviating danger in all forms, (92)

 * 92c: BDRC etext hits: 'jigs chen dgra, 34; 'jig rten dgra 24; rab mchog 'jigs 4.
 Correct reading is almost certainly 'jigs chen dgra, but VM comments on 'jig rten dgra.
 Further evidence that the author did not refer to a Sanskrit text.